RocketReach Review: Is It Worth Your Money?

 RocketReach is a lead intelligence and sales intelligence platform designed to help sales reps, recruiters, and marketers find contact information for prospects.
 The platform provides email addresses, phone numbers, and social media links for professionals across industries.

-Founded in 2016, RocketReach has grown organically to become one of the largest lead-generation platforms worldwide.
+Founded recent years, RocketReach has grown organically to become one of the largest lead-generation platforms worldwide.
 The company is trusted by over 26 million users, including major corporations like Adobe, New York Times, and Morgan Stanley.
 In fact, 95% of the S&P 500 companies reportedly use the platform.

 RocketReach bootstrapped its growth by focusing on product quality rather than aggressive marketing.
 The result is a mature platform that balances database size with reasonable pricing-though as you'll see, "reasonable" is relative.